shinobi23/Exiftool_Ruby/README.md

 # Extractor.rb

-This script implements mini_exifftool library wich is more faster and have new features like cache storage,  this script will also show you a debug about the time for each operation using benchmarking.
+This script implements mini_exifftool library wich is more faster and have new features like cache storage,  this script use benchmarking to report via console about time of execution and performance about the program, and it also works while execution.